OzzyProjects/datalink_layer_sniffer/README.md

-# Raw socket sniffer Linux
+# Datalink layer sniffer for Linux

 **NEW RELEASE - WORK IN PROGRESS**